Advertisers love the Super Bowl. Twitter knows it.

 So, besides Denver Broncos, who’s the winner?
 Well Hyundai was the brand with the highest exposure, that’s for sure: 168 millions of impacts.

 T-Mobile was the one who got less impacts although more tweets than Snickers.
 However, it is interesting to see that being a great brand on Twitter and getting more tweets does not get you the highest impact.
 Let’s see Coca-Cola VS Hyundai for instance:

 Coca-Cola has 10 times more followers and did actively tweeted during the game: 8 tweets.
 Hyundai only once:

 — Hyundai USA (@Hyundai) February 8, 2016

 Hyundai didn’t have it easy to win, but they did.
 They did an ad that made people share it gaining more impacts than other brands and becoming the real winner of the 50th Super Bowl!
 Also, and very important, although commercials and stats are unpredictable, using a hashtag to unify the conversation is essential.
 Impressions here are potential but they help to find out who did it best last night.
-For more stats or complete reports: www.tweetbinder.com or email us.
+For more hashtag tracking case studies or complete Twitter reports: www.tweetbinder.com or email us.